taravatp/Persian_character_classifier/README.md

 # steps
 * Gathered datasets of handwritten persian.
-* We have used the Lenet architecture to design two models: letter classifier and digit classifier..
+* Used the Lenet architecture to design two models: letter classifier and digit classifier.
+* Feeded the neural networks with form images, filled with information.
+* Used OpenCV function to recognize which check box of the input image has been filled.
 * Achieved a test accuracy higher than 90%.
-* we have also used OpenCV function to recognize which check box of the input image has been filled.

 # Models